 Image credits Shutterstock/Zapp2Photo

-Environmental monitoring is needed to be able protect the public and the environment from toxic contaminants and pathogens.
-It is used to prepare environmental impact assessments, as well establish the circumstances in which human activities carry a risk of harmful effects on the natural environment.
+Environmental monitoring helps to protect the public and the environment from toxic contaminants and pathogens.
+It is used to prepare environmental impact assessments, as well as establish the circumstances in which human activities carry a risk of harmful effects on the natural environment.

-Types of monitoring carried out includes that of air, water and soil.
-All monitoring strategies and programmes have reasons and justifications which help them to establish the current status of an environment or to establish trends in environmental parameters.
+Environmental monitoring sensors can measure air quality, water purity and soil composition.
+All monitoring sensor systems and strategies have reasons and justifications in a data center that help them to establish the current status of an environment or to establish trends in environmental parameters.

-Toxic contaminants and pathogens that can be released into a variety of media including air, soil, and water.
+Toxic contaminants and pathogens can be released into the air, soil, and water.

 Air pollutants originate from sources such as vehicle emissions, refineries, power plants and industrial and laboratory processes.
 Pollutants include sulfur dioxide, nitrogen dioxide, carbon monoxide and volatile organic compounds.